icevelez/icevelez.github.io/blog/welcome-blog/index.md

 I was inspired to make this by [Emil Privér's](https://priver.dev/) website which had this simple yet elegant look.
 It is powered by Hugo, a Framework that compiles markdown files as HTML using Go but I'd like to go on a different route

-My goal was to create blog pages client-side (browser) which means no build step ergo no Frameworks which will quite a challenge and to overcome that challenge my first idea is to convert markdown (.md) to HTML and inject it to the DOM which led me to [Marked](https://github.com/markedjs/marked)
+My set out goal was to create blog post client-side (browser) which means no build step therefore I can not use most SSG Frameworks and to achieve that my first idea was to convert a markdown (.md) file to HTML and inject it to the DOM which led me to search for JS markdown-to-html library like [Marked](https://github.com/markedjs/marked)

+So the process would be to use `fetch` to download `index.md`, parse it as a text then use `marked.min.js` to convert it to HTML then insert it to `id="content"` and repeat that for every blog site that will come next

-directory structure
+folder structure

 ```
 ├── index.html